-Groundwater modeling demonstrates that a contaminant plume impinging on the regional aquifer beneath Cañon de Valle (the most likely pathway for HE contamination in the deep perched and regional aquifer) has an east-northeast trend with a width of approximately 0.75 mi.
+Groundwater modeling results indicate that a contaminant plume impinging on the regional aquifer beneath Cañon de Valle (the most likely pathway for HE contamination in the deep perched and regional aquifer) has an east-northeast trend with a width of approximately 0.75 mi.
 A contaminant plume impinging on the regional aquifer in a more southerly portion of TA-16 (Martin Spring Canyon) has a similar width but travels in an east-southeasterly direction.
 The modeling suggests that the spacing of both the near-field (R-18, CdV-R-15-3, CdV-R-37-2) and far-field (R-17, R-19, R-27) downgradient wells is probably adequate to detect migration of contaminants off-site from TA-16.
-The most important potential monitoring wells are R-18 and R-17.
+Wells R-18 and R-17 are located along the calculated east-northeast plume flow direction, so they are potentially important monitoring wells.
 Very low levels (<1 part per million) of RDX have been detected at R-18.